What Does Accounting for Manufacturing Businesses Entail?

 This testing is done to ascertain if the amounts at which inventory items recorded are higher than their market value.
 If they are, then the inventory values are lowered down to the market values.
 It is usually done at the end of an annual reporting period.

 Cost of goods sold

 The cost of goods sold is derived by adding purchases to the beginning inventory and then subtracting the ending inventory.
 The correct value of the cost of goods sold depends on how correctly direct cost assignment, overhead cost assignment and impairment testing were done.
-Additionally, any abnormal costs incurred are charged directly to the cost of goods sold, rather than recording them in the inventory, such as in the case of excessive scrap.
+Additionally, any abnormal costs incurred are charged directly to the cost of goods sold, rather than recording them in the inventory (Also see How to Write Down Inventory), such as in the case of excessive scrap.